C-DReAM

 With C-DReAM, you can evaluate satellite system capacity, optimize constellation parameters, analyze the coexistence of satellite and terrestrial systems – and more.

-Design satellite constellations and optimize parameters
+Design NGSO & GSO satellite constellations

 Perform geospatial and coverage analysis